ekkupeli/patika-newmindai-task/README.md

 The visualizations help identify trends and patterns in product sales over time, aiding in the understanding of business performance and sales strategies.

+### Task 3: Categorical and Numerical Analysis

+This section focuses on analyzing categorical data, including total sales by category, sales trends by age group, and sales trends by gender.
+The analysis is broken down into three parts as follows:

+#### **3.1: Categorical Total Sales**

+- **Categoric Sales**: The total sales for each product category were calculated by grouping the data by the `kategori` column and summing the `toplam_satis` values.
+This gives us an overview of how sales are distributed across different product categories.

+- **Sales Proportions**: The proportion of total sales for each category was calculated by dividing each category’s sales by the overall sales and multiplying by 100.
+This percentage helps understand the share of each category in the total sales.

+#### **3.2: Age Group Analysis**

+- **Age Group Classification**: The dataset was divided into age groups using the `pd.cut()` function.
+The age groups are categorized as:
+  - 18-25 years
+  - 26-35 years
+  - 36-50 years
+  - 50+ years

+- **Sales Trends by Age Group**: The total sales for each age group were calculated by grouping the data by `age_group` and summing the `toplam_satis` values.
+The proportion of total sales for each age group was then computed, providing insight into which age groups contribute the most to overall sales.

+- **Categoric Sales Trends by Age Group**: Sales were broken down by both age group and product category.
+The total sales for each combination of age group and category were calculated and then expressed as a percentage of the overall sales.
+This shows which product categories are most popular within each age group.

+  **Key Insights**:
+  - The **Ev Aletleri** category is the highest for the 18-25 age group.
+  - The **Kırtasiye** category is the highest for the 26-35 age group.
+  - The **Giyim** category is the highest for the 36-50 age group.
+  - The **Kozmetik** category is the highest for the 50+ age group.

+#### **3.3: Sex Analysis**

+- **Sales Trends by Gender**: Total sales for each gender were calculated by grouping the data by the `cinsiyet` column and summing the `toplam_satis` values.
+The proportion of total sales for each gender was then computed to understand the gender distribution in sales.

+- **Categoric Sales Trends by Gender**: Similar to the age group analysis, sales were broken down by both gender and product category.
+The total sales for each combination of gender and category were calculated and then expressed as a percentage of the overall sales.
+This provides insight into the most popular product categories for each gender.

+  **Key Insights**:
+  - For **Erkek** (Male) customers, **Ev Aletleri** is the highest category.
+  - For **Kadın** (Female) customers, **Kozmetik** is the highest category.

+### **Key Takeaways**

+- The **Ev Aletleri** category is popular among both younger (18-25) and male customers.
+- **Kozmetik** is more popular among older customers (50+) and female customers.
+- There is a diverse preference across different age groups and genders, highlighting the importance of targeting specific customer segments with tailored marketing strategies.